Marketing, Storytelling and how some ideas were Made to Stick

 - Emotions – A good story can always trigger emotion, whether it is positive or negative, „we are wired to feel things for people, not for abstractions.”
 So what Warby Parker did was to involve you and enable the understanding that „with your help, we’ve distributed over a million pairs of glasses to people in need” and yes,” the whole story begins with you”.

 - Unexpectedness – „Do you really sell a monocle?
 Yes.
 Yes we do”.
 Every time your story takes an unexpected turn, people become alert, focused, receptive.
-But it doesn’t last, unless you have something meaningful to say.
+However, it doesn’t last, unless you have something meaningful to say.
 I don’t know about you, but when Warby Parker says that a pair of glasses can increase productivity by 35% and monthly income by 20%, I feel like I would like to find out even more and I shortly did.

 „703 million people currently live without access to eyewear.
 Our work is cut out for us, our sleeves are rolled up, and we’re excited to move forward together.”